 The purpose of this app is to allow you, our constituent, to effectively communicate with us by using a variety of communication channels.
 You can report a concern, problem or complaint through Reno Direct.
 Rest assured your report will be tracked until the issue has been addressed.

 From the app's map page, you're able to view which Ward you are currently located in, who the representing City Council member is for that specific Ward, and your voting jurisdiction.
-This features helps you to learn about the various Wards in our city, and the appropriate City Council representatives to contact relative to your location.
+This feature helps you to learn about the various Wards in our city, and the appropriate City Council representatives to contact relative to your location.

 The app also allows you to stay up on the latest council meetings and general City of Reno news.
 The app hosts separate sections where you can find the latest City news and events, and watch meetings live via streaming video.